rharbird/microbit-challenges/docs/source/basics/variables.rst

 Variables
 **********

-A variable is a name you give to refer to a memory location where a value is stored.
+A variable is a name you use to refer to a memory location where a value is stored.
 In a more abstract manner it can be thought of as a box that stores a value.
 All variables are made up of three parts: a name, a data type and a value.
 In the figure below there are three variables of different types:

 .. figure:: assets/variable.jpg